Sorry, you need to enable JavaScript to visit this website.

 Voting age limit

-Since 1981, every Belgian from 18 years of age has the right to vote at all levels, including for the – European Parliament elections.
+Since 1981, every Belgian aged 18 years or older has the right to vote at all levels, including for the European Parliament elections.
 Belgium is one of the few countries where voting is compulsory.
 A first unauthorized abstention is punished with a reprimand or a fine of 40 to 80 euros, in the case of repetition, the fine is 80 to 200 euros.
 In practice, however, these fines are almost never executed.
-Belgian citizens are automatically registered in the electoral polls.
-However, the Belgian citizens are not required to cast a vote on a list or a candidate.
+Belgian citizens are automatically registered to vote.
+However, Belgian citizens are not required to cast a vote on a list or a candidate.
 Belgians can vote blank or invalid.
-From the elections of 2024 the intention is that voting will be no longer compulsory for Municipal and Provincial elections.
-Moreover, the intention is to give young people aged 16-17 the right to vote in European elections.
+From the elections of 2024, voting is no longer compulsory for Municipal and Provincial elections.
+Moreover, young people aged 16-17 were, in 2024, given the right to vote in European elections.
+For the age-group 16-17, voting was not compulsory.
+The Flemish Youth Counsil was/is strongly in favor of this measure and took several initiatives to promote it among youth (see also WatWat).

 On February 20, 2004 the House of Representatives decided to also give voting rights to non-EU citizens in municipal elections.
 Migrants residing 5 years or more in Belgium, are eligible to vote in municipal elections.